 The honest answer is, we don’t know!
 The #MeToo Movement started a huge cultural change where sexual harassment and assault are finally taken seriously.
 When women accuse someone of sexual assault, especially prominent men, statistics (and empathy) say we should believe them.
 However, it’s really hard to know which 2% of men are actually innocent.
 And the legal principles of this country do specify that the accused are to be treated innocent until proven guilty (but as we know, that isn’t always the case with ANY crime due to our bail system.)
 Overall, it’s a complex problem with no easy solution.

 Need Legal Help?

 As a criminal defense team, we know that false accusations DO HAPPEN.
 We’ve seen them, and we’ve fought them in court.
-If you are in need of legal help, consider reaching out to Colorado Lawyer Team for a free 30-minute consultation.
+We’ve also dedicated our practice to achieving the just result for those falsely accused of a crime.
+If you are in need of legal help, consider reaching out to Nicol Gersch Law for a free 30-minute consultation.
 Find more information at https://NicolGerschLaw.Com or call 970.670.0378.

 IMPORTANT DISCLAIMER: This blog post does not create an attorney-client relationship.
 It’s a blog post and not legal advice.
 Each case is different, and this post is meant for generalized knowledge, only.
 If you haven’t signed an engagement letter (or even received an engagement letter) AND issued some form of payment (peanuts do not count), then no attorney-client relationship exists.
 Nevertheless, we will do our best to ensure your confidentiality should you choose to contact us privately, but do not post about your case in the comments here (because reaching out for help with your case should be confidential, damn it).